hajimeo/samples/golang/FileList/README.md

         If true, more verbose logging
   -b string
         Base directory (default: '.') or S3 Bucket name (default ".")
+  -bF string
-  -bsName string
+        file path whic contains the list of blob IDs -bsName string
-        Reconcile: eg. 'default'.
-If provided, the SQL query will be much faster -c int
+        eg. 'default'.
+If provided, the SQL query will be faster -c int
-        Concurrent number for sub directories (may not need to use with very fast disk) (default 1) -c2 int
+        Concurrent number for reading directories (default 1) -c2 int
         AWS S3: Concurrent number for retrieving AWS Tags (default 16) -dF string
-        Reconcile: Deleted date YYYY-MM-DD (from).
+        Deleted date YYYY-MM-DD (from).
 Used to search deletedDateTime -dT string
-        Reconcile: Deleted date YYYY-MM-DD (to).
+        Deleted date YYYY-MM-DD (to).
 To exclude newly deleted assets -db string
-        Reconcile: DB connection string or path to properties file -f string
+        DB connection string or path to properties file -dd int
+        NOT IN USE: Directory Depth to find sub directories (eg: 'vol-NN', 'chap-NN') (default 2) -f string
         Filter for the file path (eg: '.properties' to include only this extension) -fP string